Cyclophosphamide, Doxorubicin, Vincristine w/ Irinotecan and Temozolomide in Ewings Sarcoma

 - Overall Response Rate (Partial and Complete Response) [ Time Frame: Up to 24 months ]

 Response was evaluated every 12 weeks during treatment.
 Subjects who discontinue treatment for reasons other than disease progression or initiation of new anticancer therapy (excluding radiation therapy and surgery) response evaluated every 6 months following the last dose of study drug.
-Scans should be obtained every 6 months for 2 years or until progression of disease or initiation of new anticancer therapy.
+Scans should be obtained every 6 months for up to 2 years (24 months) or until progression of disease or initiation of new anticancer therapy.

 Complete response (CR) Disappearance of all target lesions.
 Any pathological lymph nodes (whether target or non-target) must have reduction in short axis to <10 mm.